Volkswagen presents prototype of mobile charging robot for car parks

-Volkswagen has revealed a new electric-car charging concept made up of autonomous roaming robots that can bring an energy storage device to an electric car, charge it up and then collect the storage device and return to its base without any human intervention.
+A year on from first presenting the concept, Volkswagen has built a prototype of its autonomous charging robot that can bring an energy storage device to an electric car, charge it up and then collect the storage device and return to its base without any human intervention.

 The concept is designed for use in large car parks, such as those at airports or shopping centres.
 It opens up the possibility of every parking space potentially becoming a charging point without the need for extensive infrastructure construction.